s294547/Exploring-FaaS-Solutions/knative/README.md

 This example was done using Docker Desktop on Windows 11 with Ubuntu 22 WSL 2.
 It will also be reported an example of how to create a function with Knative.

-The repository up to now will just keep a *appfleet-hello-world-right.yaml* file and a directory *appfleet-hello-world-right* with the code of the Node.js function *appfleet-hello-world-right.js*.
+The repository up to now will a directory *hello-function* with the code of the Node.js function in*index.js*.

 ## Required Tools Installation